Skip to main content

 ETag: "9c1185a5c5e9fc54612808977ee8f548"

-That ETag value (with the surrounding quotes stripped) is your s3Etag for step 3.
-It’s how ION verifies the file you uploaded matches the registration you’re about to create.
+That ETag value, with the surrounding quotes stripped, is your s3Etag for step 3.
+ION uses it to verify that the file you uploaded matches the registration you’re about to create.

-Capturing the ETag is the single most common file-upload bug.
-Most HTTP libraries ship with response-header access enabled — make sure you’re not using a wrapper that throws response headers away.
+Capturing the ETag is the most common file-upload bug.
+Confirm your HTTP library exposes response headers and isn’t using a wrapper that discards them.

 mutation RegisterUpload($input: CreateFileAttachmentInput!) {